BRITAIN AND EUROPE 1973-2020 • • METHOD 1

 |

-23 June referendum result: ’Leave’ (51.9%) narrowly won over ‘Remain’ (48.1%) show British both public opinion & Conservative Party shifted from soft to hard Euroscepticism fuelled by tabloids Euro bashing (only 2 Europhile papers left) => Brexit (def) |
+Referendum result: ’Leave’ (51.9%) narrowly won over ‘Remain’ (48.1%) (facts) show British public opinion & Conservatives shift from soft to hard Euroscepticism (def) => Brexit (def) & Cameron’s resignation (facts) |

 Stage 3 - Concluding

-Sum-up ideas These docs show how PM David Cameron, a soft Eurosceptic, tried and failed to appease his party & UKIP hard Eurosceptics.
+Sum-up ideas: These docs show how PM David Cameron, a soft Eurosceptic, tried and failed to appease his party & UKIP hard Eurosceptics.
 Consequently his referendum led to divorce with Europe and division in Britain.